cangtiandi/CS30-Major-Project/proposal.md

 - The game Tetris

 ## Nice to Have List
+- The color changes when the score reaches a certain amount
-- The colour of the blocks changes after x score
+- The speed changes when the score reaches a certain amount